mrbungle64/ioBroker.ecovacs-deebot/DOCUMENTATION.md

    ```bash
    npm install iobroker.ecovacs-deebot
    ```
-4. **Optional – Map rendering:** Install the `canvas` module if you want map images rendered as Base64 PNG.
-See the project wiki for platform-specific build instructions.
+4. **Map rendering:** Map images are rendered as Base64 PNG out of the box — no extra dependencies.
+Rendering is pure JavaScript now (the native `canvas` module is no longer required).

 ### Configuration (Admin UI)